krother/training_and_teaching_methods/fundamentals/teacher.md

 To me, *"knowing how to teach"* means knowing **teaching methods**.
 A teaching method is a tool that you can use during a lesson or preparation.
 For instance, a **slide presentation** is a teaching method, a **multiple choice question** is another.
 An exerienced teacher knows hundreds of methods.
+They excel in running longer courses and keep the motivation of participants up even if the audienc is very heterogeneous.
 A beginner teacher should have a few that they are comfortable with.

 A programming teacher needs teaching methods for: